 - State-specific requirements, where applicable

-The document below includes language related to these prospective contract requirements.
+The Prospective Contract Components document below includes language related to these common contract elements.
 It is intended to be educational in nature, providing elements to consider when contracting between a Medicaid MCO payer (Payer) and a CDC-recognized organization (Organization).
+It does not constitute legal advice and does not substitute for legal advice when crafting an agreement.
 Entities should consult with an attorney or contract specialist when establishing such an agreement.